THE BEST CARBON CLINCHER WHEELS

 To deflect crosswinds, the newer design wheels have focused on making the inside edge wider and more rounded (somewhat like a ‘U’) and in some cases by also curving the rim wall from inner to outer edge like an oval or what designers call a toroid, instead of it running without any width variation.
 Some have made other adjustments along the inner edge in an attempt to deflect crosswinds like Reynolds swirl lip generator (SLG) design or Zipp’s sawtooth design that mimics a whale’s pectoral fin.

-The toroid design, where the widest part of the rim is roughly halfway up the height of the rim, also improves the aero performance of the wheel set over U or V-shaped rims by extending the time that the air traveling across the rim stays “attached” to the rim or flows along it undisturbed.
+The toroid design, where the widest part of the rim is roughly halfway up the height of the rim, also improves the aero performance of the wheelset over U or V-shaped rims by extending the time that the air traveling across the rim stays “attached” to the rim or flows along it undisturbed.

 Finally, spoke and hub choice and rim finish are clear design choices, though I think they drive perceived performance more than actual performance in many cases.
-Most quality all-around wheels including many of the ones I’ve covered in this review, come with spokes and hubs made from one of two or three major manufacturers.
+Most quality carbon clincher wheels including many of the ones I’ve covered in this review, come with spokes and hubs made from one of two or three major manufacturers.
 The larger, integrated cycling product companies typically make or design and have hubs to put on their wheels.
 Still others use the same, top-end DT Swiss 240 hub either branded as such or with the wheel maker’s brand on the hub shells and the 240’s mechanical component ‘internals’ underneath the shells.

 There is much made of hubs with ceramic bearings by some wheel manufacturers.
 This has led some riders to believe they are lighter, faster and more durable.
-Only the later is actually true and only in cases where they are made to higher tolerance levels.
+Only the latter is actually true and only in cases where they are made to higher tolerance levels.
 Campagnolo sells the same wheels with two different ceramic bearing models at widely different prices, essentially saying that all ceramic hubs are not created equal.
 Other manufacturers like Zipp sell the same wheels with three different hub options (DT Swiss 240 and Chris King, both with stainless steel bearings, and a third with their own branded ceramic hubs) all of which are excellent.

-Hubs can also have steel, aluminum and carbon shell and steel and aluminum freehubs that trade-off weight, durability and cost.
-The reduced weight of carbon shells is minimal, the improved durability of steel freehubs can be beneficial and the cost swings of hubs made with these different combination can be quite large.
+Hubs can also have steel, aluminum and carbon shell and steel and aluminum freehubs that trade-off weight, durability, and cost.
+The reduced weight of carbon shells is minimal, the improved durability of steel freehubs can be beneficial and the cost swings of hubs made with these different combinations can be quite large.
 All of this is good to know but not something that I would make an all-around wheelset choice based on.

 Hubs use different mechanisms and number of ‘pawls’ to engage the rear wheel when you begin pedaling.
 This affects how quickly the wheel engages though most differences are minor and matter little to all but the most competitive enthusiast level cyclists.
 Some hubs, often those with ceramic bearings or with unique freehub engaging mechanisms, may seem to roll smoother when you are going down the road or free-wheel louder than others when you are coasting.

 Spoke number, alignment, and shape (round, elliptical or flat) do vary considerably from wheel to wheel.
 The number of spokes used and how they are aligned or ‘laced’ is part of the overall design used to create a wheel’s “stiffness” (lateral stiffness) and “compliance” (vertical stiffness).
-Spokes have a minor effect on weight (were talking a few grams here and there) and their shape has minimal influence on aerodynamics though some wheel makers market the heck out of their bladed spokes.
+Spokes have a minor effect on weight (we’re talking a few grams here and there) and their shape has minimal influence on aerodynamics though some wheel makers market the heck out of their bladed spokes.

 So while having fewer spokes, having them laced in a unique pattern or having flat ones may set the look of certain wheels apart for the rest of the crowd, focusing on spokes in isolation really doesn’t get you any closer to choosing between one wheelset or another.
 If you true your own wheels, it may be more important to you whether the spoke nipples are accessed outside or inside the rim, but that may be something to know rather than use to make a choice.
-Based on long term testing I’ve done and seen reports on, most good carbon wheels like those in this review don’t come out of true very often.
+Based on long-term testing I’ve done and seen reports on, most good carbon wheels like those in this review don’t come out of true very often.

 With the strength of mid-depth carbon rims, fewer spokes are needed than with lower profile alloy wheels to carry the rider weight.
 Some manufacturers will spec higher spoke count wheel options for heavier riders above 90-100kg (200-220lbs) though many of the wheels in this review don’t and will remain stiff under those of you cycling at this weight.
 If your weight is in this range, check to see what options you have or if there is a recommended weight limit is for the wheelset you are interested in.